cpg314/ltapiserv-rs/README.md

 ![Illustration](doc/illustration.png) \
 _Using the `ltapiserv-rs` server with the official LanguageTool browser extension._

-A simple command-line client is also provided, displaying results graphically with [miette](https://docs.rs/miette/latest/miette/):
+A simple command-line client is also provided, displaying results graphically with [miette](https://docs.rs/miette/latest/miette/).
+If `pandoc` is installed, the client can use it to convert input files into plain text.

 ![Command line interface](doc/client.png)
+_Output from the client CLI_

 ## Background